Official State of Iowa Website Here is how you know

 Research Center entrance ramp

-Buttons for front door access are also available for the immediate entryways into the building.
+Power-assist automatic door openers are available for front door access and for immediate entryways into the building.

 Button to activate the automatic doors at the Centennial Building entrance